-Household characteristics Individual characteristics Adult female Number of surveyed HHs 500 Number 505 Female-headed, % 54 Mean age, years 37 Education of head, years 5 Education, mean years 4 Average household size, members 4 Married, % 93 Involved in agriculture, % 96 Employed, % 70 Has improved toilet, % 100 Primary occupation, % Drinking water source Unpaid household work 15 Piped into yard or plot, % 61 Farming 72 Public taps/standpipe, % 12 Casual farm labor (paid) 0 Main source of income Casual nonfarm labor (paid) 3 Crop cultivation, % 34 Salaried/self employed 1 Remittance, % 27 Relation to household head, $\%$ Salary, % 13 Household head herself 52 Type of fuel used for cooking Spouse 35 Wood, % 97 Daughter/Son-in law 11 Straw/grass, % 74 LPG/natural gas, % 10
+Household characteristics Individual characteristics Adult female Number of surveyed HHs 500 Number 500 Female-headed, % 54 Mean age, years 37 Education of head, years 5 Education, mean years 4 Average household size, members 4 Married, % 95 Involved in agriculture, % 96 Employed, % 31 Has improved toilet, % 100 Primary occupation, % Drinking water source Unpaid household work 42 Piped into yard or plot, % 61 Farming 43 Public taps/standpipe, % 12 Casual farm labor (paid) 1 Main source of income Casual nonfarm labor (paid) 4 Crop cultivation, % 34 Salaried/self employed 2 Remittance, % 27 Relation to household head, % Salary, % 13 Household head herself 36 Type of fuel used for cooking Spouse 46 Wood, % 97 Daughter/Son-in law 15 Straw/grass, % 74 Daugitter/30H-III law IJ LPG/natural gas, % 10

 Figure 4.
-Frequency of women respondents meeting or talking to maternal family members
+Frequency of meeting or talking to maternal family members

 Notes: Figure 3 shows ownership of financial assets by respondents.
 They were asked direct questions about these assets that could be answered in yes or no. 'Have own money to use' denotes the percentage of respondents with personal funds, in any form, available for discretionary use.
-248 women who answered yes to having own bank account were asked if they ever used it.
+267 women who answered yes to having own bank account were asked if they ever used it.
 Figure 4 shows the frequency of traveling outside of the home to meet maternal family members.

-- ✓ While 64% women have their own money to use, only half the respondents have a bank account. - ✓ There is some variation in frequency of visiting their maternal family-about 1/4th of women visit their maternal family once a year or once a week.
+- ✓ While 62% women have their own money to use, while about half the respondents have a bank account. - ✓ 4 out of 10 women visit their maternal family members several times a year.